mirandasong24/cs3245-hw4/README.txt

 2. Search
 For search, both free text and boolean queries are handled the same way, specifically, tokens are extracted from the query, and the TF×IDF score is calculated.
-Zone information in regards to Title and Content is handled here by using a multiplier on each w_td , where a term in both > term in Title > term in Content.
+Zone information in regards to Title and Content is handled here by using a multiplier on each w_td, where a term in both Title and Content is given a higher multiplier than term in Title, followed by term in Content.

 Previously, boolean retrieval and positional indices was implemented for boolean queries (see `boolean_retrieval()` in search.py).
 However, we found that this implementation did not outperform treating boolean queries as a free text query.

 3. Query Refinement (RF)
+Two query refinement techniques, the Rocchio formula and manually compiled ontology (Wordnet) were tested in our implementation to potentially improve the results of searching.
+Our final implementation uses Wordnet to perform query refinement instead of the Rocchio formula.
+More information can be found in our BONUS.docx file.

+Work Allocation:
+A0267998W was responsible for modifying the code in index.py to support the change in input format (csv) as well as ensuring that the zone information (title and content) and term positions were captured in the new postings list format.
+They also worked on achieving a reasonable index size through index compression.

+A0267993E worked on handling phrasal queries by using the information in the positional indices in the postings list to merge and return a list of document IDs with the phrase in the title or content of the document.

+A0267818M was responsible for query refinement.
+They modified code from hw3 to support the new index format, modified code from hw2 to handle boolean queries (this was later commented out as treating boolean queries as free text instead of in a strict boolean sense performed better) and tested several query refinement techniques, namely using the Rocchio formula and manually created ontology (Wordnet).

 == Files included with this submission ==

-README.txt - contains information about the submission index.py - contains the logic for indexing search.py - contains the logic for searching the index and ranking document similarity dictionary.txt - contains the dictionary that includes each term, pointer to postings list (byte location), and doc frequency postings.txt - contains the postings lists, one right after the other doc-len.txt - contains document lengths for each document
+README.txt - contains information about the submission index.py - contains the logic for indexing search.py - contains the logic for searching the index and processing queries dictionary.txt - contains the dictionary that includes each term, pointer to postings list (byte location), and doc frequency postings.txt - contains the postings lists, one right after the other doc-len.txt - contains document lengths for each document